AnotherIndieDevStudio/Coopgamemaking-01/README.md

 #Who Can Participate?
 This project is intended for everyone from the programming scrubs to the graphics designers to the neckbearded tryhards.

+#How to Host!
+You might want to host this server on your very own computer, so you can test changes you make.
+If you'd like to do this, then read here!

+First, clone the repository, in the terminal you'd write:

+    git clone git@github.com:AnotherIndieDevStudio/Coopgamemaking-01.git

+Although, if you fork the repository first, you'd replace that link with your own.

+Next, you'll need some software to run the server.
+On a Debian-based machine, you would run the following with root priveleges:

+    sudo apt-get install nodejs npm

+This will install the 'nodejs' package, which allows you to run the app.js file, and the 'npm' package, which allows you to install node modules, such as express.

+Ensuring you're in the directory of the project, you can simply run this command to install the project's dependencies:

+    npm install

+After the dependencies are installed, you can run the server with this command (you'll need root priveleges to run it on a port under :1000):

+    nodejs app.js

+And that's it!
+The console should tell you what port the server is running on, and you should be able to access the game at [http://localhost](http://localhost), or at your local IP address.
+If you change the port value in app.js, then the URL will be different, [http://localhost:1234](http://localhost:1234) for example.